 1. Localized Customer Service

 If you or your staff don’t speak the same language as your customers in a particular country, communication is going to be a challenge.
 WordPress multi language translation, while excellent in changing the written content of your WordPress multi language site, can only get you so far.
-So it’s advisable that you hire at last one person on your team who speaks the local language.
+It’s advisable that you hire at least one person on your team who speaks the local language.

 2. Work Habits

-Different countries work in different ways, and at different times.
-While your business might work 9am-5pm, Monday to Friday, the typical Spanish working day tends to be from around 8.30am or 9am to around 1.30 pm, and then from 4.30pm or 5pm to around 8pm.
-Stopping for a siestas, whilst declining in the larger cities, is still a major part of the working day in Spain.
+Different countries work in different ways and at different times.
+While your business might operate from 9 a.m. to 5 p.m.
+Monday to Friday, the typical Spanish workday tends to be from around 8.30 or 9 a.m. to 1:30 p.m. or so, then again from 4:30 or 5 p.m. to about 8 p.m.
+The custom of stopping for a siesta may be dwindling in some larger cities, but it’s still a major part of the traditional workday in Spain.

 3. Business Etiquette